ykashou92/Analyzing-Weather-Data-in-R/chapter1.md

 We always begin the data science pipeline by asking a **question**.
 This question is what defines what we want to solve, or understand from the data.
 However, we first need to take a see and explore our data.

 `@instructions`
-We have three data files:
+We have a single data file:

-- CR1000_OneHour.xlsx
-- CR1000_OneMin.xlsx
-- CR1000_FifteenSec.xlsx
+- CR1000_OneHour.dat

 Importing data in  **R** is very simple when using prepackaged libraries.